Advice > Product management

 1. Google APM program overview

-The Google Associate Product Manager (APM) program is a full-time job and a 2-year rotational program, which is intended for candidates who just graduated or who are early in their careers (e.g. 1-2 years of work experience).
+The Google Associate Product Manager (APM) program is a full-time job in a two-year rotational program.
+It is intended for candidates who just graduated or who are at an early stage in their careers (e.g., 1-2 years of work experience).

 1.1 Why Google created the APM program